-Under the Indonesian Omnibus Tax Law, if SPC or DIRE receives any dividend payment from an Indonesian listed or unlisted company, the dividend is exempted from income tax and hence not subject to Article 23 WHT.
+Under the Indonesian Omnibus Tax Law that is stipulated in Ministry of Finance Regulation Number 18/PMK.03/2021, if SPC or DIRE receives any dividend payment from an Indonesian listed or unlisted company, dividend is exempted from income tax and hence not subject to Article 23 WHT.

-Further, any dividend payment from the SPC to the DIRE is tax-exempt; thus, the dividend income received by the DIRE from the SPC is not subject to corporate income tax at the level of the DIRE.
+Further, any dividend payment from the SPC to the DIRE is tax-exempt; thus, dividend income received by the DIRE from the SPC is not subject to corporate income tax at the level of the DIRE.